 Phase 2: Fill the gap

-Phase 3: Consolidate you memory
+Phase 3: Consolidate your memory

 Phase 4: Evaluate your knowledge and repeat the cycle

-Bonus: Extra resources
+Bonus: Additional resources

 Anatomy